yutarochan/CEIdeaEngine/README.md

 If you would like to help contribute ideas, find any errors or find a topic inapropriate, please send your inquiries to yuyajeremyong@gmail.com.

-Idea contributions to expand the diversity of the repository can be done through this (Google Form)[https://docs.google.com/forms/d/18PZF1Nq-pyexbsPYLUbfFQgAthkfi8zRL20_NHxqcNA/viewform].
+Idea contributions to expand the diversity of the repository can be done through this [Google Form](https://docs.google.com/forms/d/18PZF1Nq-pyexbsPYLUbfFQgAthkfi8zRL20_NHxqcNA/viewform).